PitCoder/ProjectEuler/README.md

 # ProjectEuler

-Repository containing the implementation of the solution to Project Euler challenge in csharp, pyhton, javascript and cpp languages
+Repository containing the implementation of the solution to Project Euler challenge in csharp, pyhton, javascript and cpp languages.